 Épisodes

-Hello, to you listening in Salford, England!
+Hello to you listening in Wilmington, Delaware!

 Coming to you from Whidbey Island, Washington this is Stories From Women Who Walk with 60 Seconds for Wednesdays on Whidbey and your host, Diane Wyzga.

 You're always welcome: "Come for the stories - Stay for the magic!"
 Speaking of magic, I hope you’ll subscribe, share a 5-star rating and nice review on your social media or podcast channel of choice, bring your friends and rellies, and join us!
 You will have wonderful company as we continue to walk our lives together.
-Be sure to stop by my Quarter Moon Story Arts website, check out the Services, arrange a 30-minute no-obligation Discovery Call, and stay current with me as "Wyzga on Words" on Substack.
+Be sure to stop by my Quarter Moon Story Arts website, arrange a no-obligation Discovery Call, and stay current with me as "Wyzga on Words" on Substack.

 Stories From Women Who Walk Production Team